Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 • Conversion disorder

 It is important to understand that FND symptoms are real and involuntary.
-Individuals are not faking symptoms or imagining them.
-The condition reflects genuine disruptions in brain signaling that can be improved with treatment.
+Individuals are not faking symptoms or imagining them (Edwards et al., 2023; Stone et al., 2020).

 Symptoms of Functional Neurologic Disorder in Children and Young Adults

-Symptoms of FND can vary widely from person to person and may develop suddenly or gradually.
+Symptoms of FND vary widely and may develop suddenly or gradually.

 Movement Symptoms